-Through a year-long program, MAA equips leaders with policy tools, introduces them to a national network of peers, and contributes to a shared regional strategy.
+Through this year-long program, MAA equips leaders with policy tools, introduces them to a national network of peers, and contributes to a shared regional strategy.
 Centering arts and creativity, MAA integrates cross-disciplinary connections to pressing issues including creative workforce development, placemaking, active public realm, and diversity and belonging.

 A community of practice

-The Municipal Arts Alliance (MAA) is a direct response to the stated need of five municipal entities in Northwest Arkansas.
 The program will be organized around a series of regular gatherings, or “sessions,” throughout 2022.

 Topic areas identified by the cohort include: